-RideOs raises $25M to become the traffic control center for self-driving cars
+RideOS raises $25M to become the traffic control center for self-driving cars

 What did they build anyway?

-Blumenberg and Ho contend that unless there’s a coordinating layer that can communicate information between all automated vehicles—like say how air traffic control works in aviation—there will be traffic congestion and accidents.
+Blumenberg and Ho contend that unless there’s a coordinating layer that can communicate information between all automated vehicles — like say how air traffic control works in aviation — there will be traffic congestion and accidents.

-The founders, who met at Uber Advanced Technologies Group, have developed a cloud-based fleet management platform that pulls mapping, traffic, and detection data to suggest to all self-driving vehicles operating in a given geography the safest, most efficient routes.
+The founders, who met at Uber Advanced Technologies Group, have developed a cloud-based fleet-management platform that pulls mapping, traffic and detection data to suggest to all self-driving vehicles operating in a given geography the safest, most efficient routes.
 The aim is to be an independent platform that can orchestrate communication between self-driving vehicle services that may be competitors.

 RideOS is taking a similar approach to Waze, explained Blumenberg, the company’s CTO and a veteran of Apple.
 “Except we’re not relying on human input; we’re relying on things that can be detected automatically such as critical interventions or what is captured from computer vision or GPS data.”